 To help prepare for the Putnam Competition, the math department runs the 1 credit course Math 43900.
-If you are signed up for Math 43900, then you are also signed up to participate in the Putnam competition on December 7.
+If you are signed up for Math 43900, then you are also signed up to participate in the Putnam competition on December 6.
 This year, the details of the course are as follows:

-- Instructor: David Galvin, 248 Hayes-Healy, dgalvin1@nd.edu. - Meetings: Tuesdays, 3.30pm-4.20pm, O'Shaughnessy Hall 208, starting August 27 (just a short organizational meeting), ending December 10 (a post-mortem session). - Office hours: Initially Thursdays from 4.00pm to 5.00pm, but you can also catch me at lots of other times during the week; send an email or drop by my office. - Text: There is no required text.
+- Instructor: David Galvin, 248 Hayes-Healy, dgalvin1@nd.edu. - Meetings: Tuesdays, 3.30pm-4.20pm, Hayes-Healy 129, starting August 26 (just a short organizational meeting), ending December 2 (the last Tuesday before the competition). - Office hours: Email me for an appointment. - Text: There is no required text.
 The following books (one available online through the library, the others on reserve at the Math library) are worth looking at.
 First, two classics that deal with the art of problem-solving: - Problem-solving through problems by Larson (QA 43 .L37 1983) - How to solve it by Pólya (QA 11 .P6 2004).